Compulsory education might end when you leave school, college or university, but there’s no reason not to carry on learning throughout your life.

 The Complete University Guide provides information on UK university courses and tuition fees, including distance and online courses.

 If you are a Welsh student studying in the UK, you are eligible for a tuition fee grant which means you will only pay £3,810 of the university’s £9,000 per annum fee for a full-time degree course (September 2015).
 Tuition fee loans are available.
-Some degrees are funded by the NHS, e.g. nursing, radiography, etc. and the Care Council for Wales awards a limited number of bursaries for social work degrees.
+Some degrees are funded by the NHS, e.g. nursing, radiography, etc. and the Social Care Wales awards a limited number of bursaries for social work degrees.

 For more information, including what additional help is available for disabled students, visit Student Finance Wales.